-Since the establishment of Historic District I in 1972, the town has been actively collecting data on historic resources.
+Since the establishment of the Kingston Plains Historic District (HD-1) in 1972, the town has been actively collecting data on historic resources.
 Several additional studies have been undertaken in Town in addition to the individual sites listed to the National Register and the local historic districts.

 Between 1979 and 1983, the first historical resources survey was conducted in Kingston.
 The "Kingston, NH Cultural Resources Survey, Inventory and Plan" was carried out by the Rockingham Planning Commission and directed by Lynne Emerson Monroe.
-The report attempted to outline "those areas in Kingston in which it is possible to see evidence of the town's architectural, historic and scenic heritage."
-At this time, a site-specific survey was conducted for all structures and sites 50 years of age and older, and reconnaissance-level survey forms were completed for all properties built before about 1930.
+The report attempted to outline "those areas in Kingston in which it is possible to see evidence of the town's architectural, historic and scenic heritage"70.
+At this time, a site-specific survey was conducted for all structures and sites 50 years of age and older, 71 and reconnaissance-level survey forms were completed for all properties built before about 1930.

-In 2002, the Preservation Company (headed by Lynne Monroe) prepared a town-wide area form in conjunction with a NH Department of Transportation project relating to NH Route 125.
+In 2003, the Preservation Company (headed by Lynne Monroe), an independent preservation consulting company out of Kensington, prepared a town-wide area form in conjunction with a NH Department of Transportation project relating to NH Route 125.
 "All buildings built before the mid-1950s were photographed and their locations marked on a base map created from enlarged USGS maps.
-Groups of properties, including potential historic districts were identified and associated open/agricultural land was marked."
-At this time, Preservation Company also conducted a more in-depth analysis of a potential historic district at Newton Junction Road.
-Also in 2002, as part of the same project, Preservation Company conducted an in-depth analysis of an area along Old Coach Road.
+Groups of properties, including potential historic districts were identified and associated open/agricultural land was marked."72 At this time, Preservation Company also conducted a more in-depth analysis of a potential historic district at Newton Junction Road.73 Also in 2002, as part of the same project, Preservation Company conducted an in-depth analysis of an area along Old Coach Road.74